63 B&W plates

 Signed - $55 USD + S&H

-Includes silver gelatin 5x7 in. print by the artist.
+Includes a copy of first edition book(limited to 25), signed and numbered, a silver gelatin 5x7 in. print by the artist.

 "In 1983, a local TV station held a contest for anyone who wanted a chance at reporting the weather.
 My role was to take head shots of contestants after each screen test.
 Five winners were chosen out of nearly one hundred applicants.
 The pictures were never used, but I developed the negatives anyway (without proofing them).
 These images had been lost until recently and I am seeing them for the very first time." — Michael Jang